aflin/rampart/docs/source/rampart-server.rst

     rampart.utils.printf("\nWebchat is available here:\nhttp://127.0.0.1:8088/\n");

+..
+THIS WAS REMOVED AND WILL BE IN A REPO OF ITS OWN EVENTUALLY

-For a more complete example of using events and websockets, see the ``rampart/examples/web_server/modules/wschat.js`` script.
+    For a more complete example of using events and websockets, see the ``rampart/examples/web_server/modules/wschat.js``
+    script.

 Technical Notes
 ---------------